tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 ## 2. Where can you run Unix?

 If you have an apple computer, you already own a unix machine.
 Just go into the Utilities directory, within the Application directory, and you will find the Terminal app.
 I suggest dragging that to your dock or wherever you organize applications you use frequently.
 For this class, having an apple computer will be the easiest way forward as your computer is ready to go and the examples in the book are written as they appear in this environment.
-For a brief history of Unix and its significance, as well as an alternative introduction to basic commands and ideas, see [Unix primer](https://github.com/tparchman/BIOL792/blob/master/unix_resources/unix_buerkle_guide.pdf) written by Alex Buerkle at University of Wyoming.

 If you use a windows computer, a bit of adjustment will be necessary, but you have several options.
 You can Install Cygwin — this provides a Linux-like environment on your PC.
 Alternatively, and preferably, you can  install ubuntu linux alongside or within your windows operating system. **Appendix 1** of Haddock and Dunn explains in general detail how to install ubuntu linux on an windows operating system using a virtual machine.
 Here are a few resources for installing Ubuntu: